 Ethnicity of Self-Excluded Gamblers

-In terms of ethnicity, most self-excluded gamblers, or 89%, were white compared to Asian (3%), Black (2%), and multiracial (1%).
+In terms of ethnicity, most self-excluded gamblers, or 89%, were white compared with Asian (3%), Black (2%), and multiracial (1%).
 These results are inconsistent with the findings of the YouGov study that suggests BAME residents are more likely to suffer from gambling-related problems.
 The discrepancies may be due to the fact that YouGov used the PGSI scale to identify people classified as problem gamblers, whereas the self-exclusion scheme is accessible to all.
 It may be implemented by a broader population even if some self-excluded individuals do not satisfy the criteria adopted in the YouGov analysis.

 Source: Sonnet Advisory and Impact